-Ukrainian citizens who came to Poland in connection with hostilities on the territory of Ukraine are subject to the provisions of the so-called of the Ukrainian Special Act (Act of March 12, 2022 on assistance to Ukrainian citizens in connection with an armed conflict in the territory of that state (Journal of Laws of 2022, item 583)).
-Pursuant to this act, they may legally reside in Poland for a period of 18 months from February 24, 2022.
+Citizens of Ukraine who came to Poland from February 24, 2022 in connection with military operations in Ukraine are subject to the provisions of the so-called Ukrainian Special Act (Act of 12 March 2022 on assistance to Ukrainian citizens in connection with the armed conflict on the territory of that state (Journal of Laws of 2022, item 583)).
+On the basis of this act, they may stay in Poland legally for a period of 18 months from February 24, 2022.
 According to the Code of Administrative Procedure, the said period of 18 months will end on August 24, 2023.
-Until the end of this period, persons holding a diia document do not have to do anything. to do – they are staying in Poland legally.
+Until the end of this period, persons with a diia document do not have to do anything to do – stay in Poland legally.

 As a result of the publication on January 27, 2023 of the Act of January 13, 2023 amending the Act on assistance to Ukrainian citizens in connection with the armed conflict in the territory of this country and certain other acts, a new regulation was introduced regarding the possibility for persons covered by temporary protection to submit Poland applications for a temporary residence permit in Poland.
 The amendment provides that Ukrainian citizens enjoying temporary protection in Poland will be able to apply for temporary stay in Poland, if the purpose of their stay in Poland is to perform work, perform work in a profession requiring high qualifications (Blue Card) or run a business.
 Submission of residence applications by such persons will be possible from 1 April 2023.